 The SHP initially conducted interviews exclusively by telephone.
 Since 2010 the SHP has offered alternative modes to respondents who were reluctant to participate in prior waves.
-Households that are unwilling to respond by telephone are allowed to complete the household and individual questionnaires with a face-to-face interviewer, while a web-based version of the individual questionnaire is offered after an initial refusal or stated reluctance to participate.
+Households that are unwilling to respond by telephone are allowed to complete the household and individual questionnaires with a face-to-face interviewer, while a webbased version of the individual questionnaire is offered after an initial refusal or stated reluctance to participate.
 In practice, these alternative modes are rarely used (for example, 0.5% of the household questionnaires were completed face-to-face and 1.8% of the individual questionnaires were completed by web in 2015).
 At the start of the second refreshment sample in 2013, the SHP approached households without telephone numbers face-to-face (8.9% of the households completed the household questionnaire face-to-face in 2013).
-The majority of the face-to-face respondents from wave 1 in 2013 have subsequently participated by telephone (see Table 2.3).
+The majority of the face-to-face respondents from wave 1 in 2013 participated by telephone in subsequent waves (see Table 2.3).
+In 2019, 48 households were contacted face-to-face, but no interviews were completed in this mode.
 The use of web on the individual level has been increasing over time.